lorikrell/gamerchic/docs/exalted/sands-south.md

 ---
-title: Sands of the South
+title: Ghosts of the South
-id: sands-south
+id: ghosts-south
 ---

 Opala hummed to herself, twirling cards within hands newly dipped into lineament and myruhhin to stay limber for a long day of work.
 Combs held her hair in twisted braids, heated rocks tucked within to help lock in those lovely curls she was known for.
 A mask of red clay cracked over her cheeks, about her eyes, clean and rested leaving a touch of color to heighten a youth she lost.